 How to install RetroPie on Ubuntu | Tutorial

-How to install RetroPie on Ubuntu and play your favourite classic and console games
+How to install RetroPie on Ubuntu – Tutorial

-We still have our favourite childhood games we love to come back to.
-Lucky for us, technology allows to enjoy our old favourites even this day even if we don’t have the game console for it or the game is not supported by the system anymore.
-That’s why we have emulators.
+We still have our favorite childhood games we love to come back to.
+Lucky for us, we are able to enjoy our old favorites even this day even if we don’t have the game console for it or the game is not supported by the system anymore.
+For that we can use emulators.
 But most of the emulators are for a single console only and not many support GNU/Linux.

-That’s why we have – RetroPie.
+So, if you fall in that category – a Linux user who still enjoys console classics, try – RetroPie.
 It’s a powerful emulator which supports many popular consoles(Atari, SNES, NES, Nintendo 64, GBA, Game Boy Color, PS1, PS2, Xbox etc…) and not only you can install it on your Debian/Ubuntu PC.
 You can also install it on a Raspberry and make yourself an arcade/console machine.
-RetroPie is open source and free to use.
+The best part is – RetroPie is open source and free to use.

 In this post, we will cover the process of how to install Retropie on Ubuntu PC, configure it and how to load games.

 Underneath you can also find the video tutorial :